hoomano/mojodex/docs/to-do_list/how_todo_works.md

 # How To-Do works?

+To-dos are stored in the database.
+Typical technical workflow of a To-Do item is as follow:
+1) extracted from a task execution
+2) organized later if not achieved
+3) reminded to the user
+4) cleared by the user

-## Extract To-Dos from achieved tasks
+## 1. Extract To-Dos from achieved tasks
 Mojodex's scheduler is a python module that triggers routes calls at a certain frequency.
 See `/scheduler/app/main.py`

 One of its trigger checks every 10 minutes if a task has just been achieved.